tacobayle/terraformAviVs/README.md

 ```

 ## Improvment:
-- handle list of object
+- handle list of object for the server pool
+- add SE service group
+- add log and analytics capabilities